Subletting your home - what you need to think about first

 Checking immigration status

-If you plan to sublet part of your home and become a resident landlord, you may have to check the immigration status of the person(s) you sublet your home to.
+If you plan to sublet part of your home and become a resident landlord, you have to check the immigration status of the people you sublet your home to.

-Checking that a tenant has a right to be in the country is a new legal requirement that the government has introduced for private landlords.
-At first, the rules only apply in the areas of Birmingham, Walsall, Sandwell, Dudley and Wolverhampton for new tenancies which start on or after 1 December 2014.
+Checking that every tenant has a right to be in the country is a legal requirement for private landlords.

 Do you need to have a written agreement?